oracleNetworkProtocol/plugchain/docs/concepts/general-concepts.md

   Block Inflation exists to incentivize plugchaind holders to stake.
 The more staked plugchaind tokens are, more secure the network become(Read more about [Staking](../features/staking.md)).

   Block Inflation will be [distributed every block](../features/mint.md).
-The inflation rate of PLUGChain has been changing, ranging from 7% to 20%
+The inflation rate of Plug Chain has been changing, ranging from 7% to 20%

 - **Block Proposer Reward**

-  In PLUGChain Hub, the probability for being a proposer is proportional to the validator's bonded tokens.
+  In Plug Chain Hub, the probability for being a proposer is proportional to the validator's bonded tokens.
 If one proposed block is finalized, the proposer gets extra rewards for it.

 - **Fee**

     Various transactions in the plug network need to pay a certain fee.
-PLUGChain Hub sets the minimum unit price of Gas (ie min-gas-price) in the system.
+Plug Chain Hub sets the minimum unit price of Gas (ie min-gas-price) in the system.

    Handling fees can only be paid using plug at present.
 In the future, a whitelist of handling fees may be maintained through on-chain governance.
 Any token in the whitelist can be used to pay for handling fees.